uafgeotools/mtuq/docs/user_guide/06/regularly_spaced_grids.rst

     da = grid_search(data, greens, misfit, stations, origins, sources)

-returns a `xarray DataArray` da, which contains misfit values associated with each grid point.
+returns an xarray DataArray `da`, which contains misfit values associated with each grid point.

-To write the grid search output `da` to disk as an NetCDF file:
+To write the grid search output `da` to disk as a NetCDF file:

 .. code::

-    da.results('output.nc')
+    da.save('output.nc')

-To reading the NetCDF file back from disk:
+To read the NetCDF file back from disk:

 .. code::